pytexas/meetup/docs/join.md

+---
+title: Join the PyTexas Meetup
+description: Join the PyTexas Discord server to get access to the meetup
+---

 # Join the PyTexas Meetup

 The PyTexas Meetup is open to _anyone_, not just Texans!
 We hold our meetings in